blockarchitech/musicbridge/README.md

 - Learning may not work properly
 - You may have to select Spotify, then iTunes and then Spotify again and vice-versa to set music player.

+## Note

+iTunes has been replaced by Apple Music.
+All references to iTunes actually mean Apple Music.